linotp.lib.policy.evaluate module¶

 the one policy.
 This allows an early exit, thus if one filter does not match, all further comparison of the given policy could be skipped.

-• There is a special treatment of the user matching in policies, which classifies the policies in those with a pure wildcard match, a regex match and an exact matching.
+If strict_matches=True, there is a special treatment of the user matching in policies, which classifies the policies in those with a pure wildcard match, a regex match and an exact matching.
 If there are exact matching, this set of policies is prefered over those with a regex match, which is prefered over the set of pure wildcard ‘*’ match.
-Thus in case of a wildcard match, all policies are returned
+Thus in case of a wildcard match, all policies are returned.
+If strict_matches=False, the policies get intersected over all matching policies.

 policy_set – optional, base policies against which all filter are evaluated